0xprinc/checks-while-hacks/README.md

 - `C52` - Can someone without spending other then gas fees change the state of the contract.
 - `C53` - Always check the number of loop iterations should be bounded by a small finite number other wise the transaction will run out of gas.
 - `C54` - Always check for the return datatype of the called contract function, such as in erc20 implementation, the transfer functions are not consistent with             the value they return(some return the bool while others revert which can cause problems), you can always convert `bool` to `revert` by using `require`
-- `C55` - Similiar to the above, global `transfer` method reverts while the `send` gives the bool value which sometimes causes problems
+- `C55` - Similar to the above, global `transfer` method reverts while the `send` gives the bool value which sometimes causes problems
-- `C56` - Don't use extcodesize to gain the knowledge of whether the msg.sender is EOA as any contract calling the function while staying in the constructor can easily act as an EOA.
+- `C56` - Don't use `extcodesize` to gain the knowledge of whether the msg.sender is EOA as any contract calling the function while staying in the constructor can easily act as an EOA.
 - `C57` - Try to monitor the expected and actual length of the array.
 - `C58` - Always try to be consistent with the interface contract otherwise the call will lead to the fallback.
-- `C59` - Making a new owner is a crucial think, so a new function to accept the ownership should be made so that the ownership dont go in the hands of some wrong person or a smart contract which can not do anything.
+- `C59` - Making a new owner is a crucial think, so a new function to accept the ownership should be made so that the ownership don't go in the hands of some wrong person or a smart contract which can not do anything.
 - `C60` - In Solidity any address can be casted into specific contract, even if the contract at the address is not the one being casted.
 This can be exploited to hide malicious code.
-- `C61` - don't use erecver and signature to verify the user as these cause signature malleability.
+- `C61` - don't use `erecover` and `signature` to verify the user as these cause signature malleability.
-- `C62` - delete every entry of the mapping before deleting the mapping itself, otherwose the getter function will still work by giving all the mapping values
+- `C62` - delete every entry of the mapping before deleting the mapping itself, otherwise the getter function will still work by giving all the mapping values
 - `C63` - look out for signature replay attacks.
-- `C64` - Use underscores or constants for number literals for better readability and also for unexpected humar error.
+- `C64` - Use underscores or constants for number literals for better readability and also for unexpected human error.
-- `C65` - Use bytes.concat() instead of abi.encodePacked(), since this is preffered since 0.8.4
+- `C65` - Use bytes.concat() instead of abi.encodePacked(), since this is preferred since 0.8.4
 - `C66` - Any inconsistency in formula for calculation may cause the loss of the funds and also minting additional funds,<br> example can be use of Math.min(a, b) which change suddenly when the condition changes.
 - `C67` -